cbsone/stinger/docs/00_install/00_install-prebuilt-binaries.md

 sudo yum remove eosio
 ```

-## Location of EOSIO binaries
+## Location of Stinger binaries

-After installing the prebuilt packages, the actual EOSIO binaries will be located under:
+After installing the prebuilt packages, the actual Stinger binaries will be located under:
 * `/usr/opt/eosio/<version-string>/bin` (Linux-based); or
 * `/usr/local/Cellar/eosio/<version-string>/bin` (MacOS)

-where `version-string` is the EOSIO version that was installed.
+where `version-string` is the Stinger version that was installed.

-Also, soft links for each EOSIO program (`nodeos`, `cleos`, `keosd`, etc.) will be created under `usr/bin` or `usr/local/bin` to allow them to be executed from any directory.
+Also, soft links for each Stinger program (`stnode`, `cleos`, `keosd`, etc.) will be created under `usr/bin` or `usr/local/bin` to allow them to be executed from any directory.

 ## Previous Versions

-To install previous versions of the EOSIO prebuilt binaries:
+To install previous versions of the Stinger prebuilt binaries:

-1. Browse to https://github.com/EOSIO/eos/tags and select the actual version of the EOSIO software you need to install.
+1. Browse to https://github.com/Stinger/eos/tags and select the actual version of the Stinger software you need to install.

 2. Scroll down past the `Release Notes` and download the package or archive that you need for your OS.